mimblewimble/grin/doc/wallet/usage.md

 [host]$ grin wallet -a "my_source_account" send -m self -d "my_dest_account" 60
 ```

+When sending to self, the transaction will be created and posted to the chain in the same operation.

 Other flags here are:

 * `-m` 'Method', which can be 'http', 'file' or 'self' (described above).
 If 'http' is specified (default), the transaction will be sent to the IP address which follows the `-d` flag.
 If 'file' is specified, Grin wallet will generate a partial transaction file under the file name specified in the `-d` flag.
 This file needs to be signed by the recipient using the `grin wallet receive -i filename` command and finalized by the sender using the `grin wallet finalize -i filename.response` command.
 To create a partial transaction file, use: